 Before, I’d use to bring one separate bag for my personal belongings.
 When I got pregnant and still decided to travel however, I’ve reduced the bag to a really small one for my wallet and cellphone.
 The rest goes into my husband’s backpack that he carries around for his gadgets.

-We actually did it last December when we went home for the New Year, and I still have mixed emotions.
+We did it December of 2017 when we went home for the New Year, and I still have mixed emotions.
 We encountered a bit of a small health problem at this time, thus the hesitation.

 Nevertheless, who knows..
 Maybe the next time I’ll write a post, and it’ll be something related to traveling with kids as it is something I’d like to do in the near future!